corrode/corrode.github.io/content/blog/rust-cpp-interop/index.md

 - A type system that can express *most* of the boundary's invariants, even when it can't enforce them across it.
 - A test and tooling story (Miri, `cargo-fuzz`, sanitizers, Clippy) that is honestly better than the C++ side, even for shared code.

-Google's [Android security team reported](https://security.googleblog.com/2024/09/eliminating-memory-safety-vulnerabilities-Android.html) that the proportion of memory-safety vulnerabilities in Android dropped from 76% in 2019 to 24% in 2024, driven primarily by new code being written in Rust rather than rewriting old code.
-The interop boundary is where the *remaining* bugs live, but the absolute count is way down.
+Google's [Android security team reported](https://security.googleblog.com/2024/09/eliminating-memory-safety-vulnerabilities-Android.html) that the proportion of memory-safety vulnerabilities in Android dropped from 76% in 2019 to 24% in 2024, driven primarily by new code being written in Rust rather than rewriting old code.[^android-stats] The interop boundary is where the *remaining* bugs live, but the absolute count is way down.

 The point of being careful at the boundary isn't that interop is dangerous in some special way Rust can't help with.
 It's that the boundary is *exactly* the place where Rust's guarantees stop, and you have to do the work the compiler usually does for you.
 Treat it that way, and the math still works out enormously in your favor.